ChessCom/frontendtest/README.md

 7. Display the information collected from step 6 in the sidebar.

 # Questions & Feedback
-Please contact Chuck Haines (chaines@chess.com) with any questions or feedback regarding this challenge.
+Please contact Nick Kampa (nkampa@chess.com) with any questions or feedback regarding this challenge.